 “I used the phrase ‘drinking from the fire hose,’ early on.
 But it was a blessing to be met with such a challenge early because I was quickly learning how to deliver comprehensive wealth management services to our growing client base.”

-Financial Harvest Wealth Advisors Director of Operations, Danica Bolton, joined the firm in 2019.
+Financial Harvest Wealth Advisors Director of Operations and Investment Advisor, Danica Bolton, joined the firm in 2019.

 “I liked creating the materials, and whenever a new advisor would come to one of my firms,